-At London Tech Week last month, Sadiq Khan pledged to transform the capital into the world’s leading smart city.
-It’s a noble ambition, but despite the rise of smart city incubators across London, it’s also a rather distant one.
+Earlier this year, Sadiq Khan vowed to transform London into the world’s leading smart city.
+It’s an admirable ambition, but despite the rise of smart city incubators across the capital, it’s currently a rather distant one.

-“We have 32 boroughs, which are going through a significant period of digital transition,” Camden council’s Theo Blackwell tells NS Tech.
+“We have 32 boroughs going through a significant period of digital transition,” says Camden council’s Theo Blackwell.
 “But no one really has a handle on what tech supports their operations now and in the future.”

-It’s an issue Blackwell, cabinet member for finance, technology and growth at Camden, hopes to address with the creation a new body, the London Office for Technology and Innovation, or LOTI for short.
+It’s an issue that Blackwell, cabinet member for finance, technology and growth at Camden, hopes to address with the creation a new body: the London Office for Technology and Innovation, or LOTI for short.

 “We’re doing a scoping exercise for a virtual institution which would fix the collaboration deficit that we see in London’s digital public services,” he says.

-But it’s not just an issue of boroughs not talking to one another.
+But it’s not just a case of boroughs not talking to one another.

 “There’s a concern that we’re not open enough to solutions from the tech sector, that we’re over-dependent on big IT and that we’re not expressing our needs in the way that the tech sector can respond to,” he adds.

 Blackwell and his fellow founding members of LOTI have now appointed a consortium of firms, including Futuregov, Arup and Stance, to assist with the scoping exercise.

 One of the ambitions for LOTI will be to encourage joint procurement of technology between boroughs.